-With all these amazing suggestions for morning habits, I’m sure you’ll be starting the morning in a more positive way from now on, and I can’t wait to hear how you get on!
+With all these amazing suggestions for morning habits, I’m sure you’ll be starting the morning in a more positive way, and having a really productive day from now on – I can’t wait to hear how you get on!

-In fact – your morning habits could very well be the start of a fantastic morning routine for you…
+In fact – your morning habits could very well be the start of the perfect morning routine for you…

 Please don’t back away from the thought of a routine.
 It doesn’t have to feel regimented, but it really can help you to make the most of your mornings in a positive way.

 Why not tackle one of the morning habits in this post tomorrow morning and see how you go?